neex/phuip-fpizdam/README.md

 ## Credits

 Original anomaly discovered by [d90pwn](https://twitter.com/d90pwn) during Real World CTF.
 Root clause found by me (Emil Lerner) as well as the way to set php.ini options.
 Final php.ini options set is found by [beched](https://twitter.com/ahack_ru).

+## License

+This exploit is distributed under terms of [MIT License](LICENSE.txt).

+Refrain from doing any damage with this exploit.
+But if you really hack something with this thing, I will be happy.